Mishalzeera/electrophile-dev/README.md

 I leaned heavily on [Kevin Powell's](https://www.kevinpowell.co/) lucid and accessible CSS lessons.
 Also [Scrimba](https://scrimba.com/).

 CI offers outstanding student support and the intelligent, friendly staff I have interacted with have been very encouraging.
-It is not my intention to disparage the many good things I see CI providing.
 I need a framework of study especially as things get more difficult now.
 I hope that an update to the didactic content happens soon enough that I may benefit from it, though.
 It is frustrating to now be moving forwards with learning JavaScript, learning from other online resources and using my CI study as a map rather than a central resource.

 ![goodbye](assets/imgs/lamp-bw-alt.jpg)